 Click on the conference postcard for more details

 For news from other IBBY sections around the world, go to IBBY Partners and Friends.

 IBBY World Congress

-USBBY´s umbrella organization, The International Board on Books for Young People (IBBY), sponsors a world-wide Congress every two years (in even numbered years), in sites such as South Africa, Macau, and Copenhagen, and most recently in Santiago de Compostela, Spain (2010).
-The next World Congress is scheduled to be held in London in 2012.
+USBBY´s umbrella organization, The International Board on Books for Young People (IBBY), sponsors a world-wide Congress every two years (in even numbered years), in sites such as South Africa, Macau, and Copenhagen, Spain and London in 2012.
 The prestigious Hans Christian Andersen Author and Illustrator Awards are presented at the IBBY World Congress.